Historic District Regulation in Ennis

-In Ennis, properties within the Historic Residential District and the Historic Downtown District (also known as Historic Overlay No. 1 and Historic Overlay No. 2) are subject to special preservation standards established in the City’s Unified Development Ordinance (UDO) and enforced through the Historic Landmark Commission (HLC).
+In Ennis, properties within the Residential Historic District (Historic District No. 1) and the Historic Downtown District (Historic Overlay No. 2) are subject to special preservation standards established in the City’s Unified Development Ordinance (UDO) and administered by City's Preservation staff and the Historic Landmark Commission (HLC).
 These standards are intended to protect the architectural and historic character of significant areas in the city.

 Key Requirements for Historic District Properties

-All exterior work visible from a public right of way—including alterations, restorations, additions, new construction, fence work, colors, lights, signs, sidewalks, steps, and paving—must receive a Certificate of Appropriateness (COA) before work begins.
+All exterior work visible from a public right of way— such as including alterations, restorations, additions, new construction, fences, paint colors, lights, signs, sidewalks, steps and paving— must receive a Certificate of Appropriateness (COA) before work begins.

-The COA is reviewed and issued by the Historic Landmark Commission, which evaluates whether the proposed changes comply with applicable design standards and preserve the historic character.
+The COA is reviewed by City's Preservation staff and/or Historic Landmark Commission to evaluate whether the proposed changes comply with applicable design standards and preserve the historic character.

 The historic district standards in the UDO reference design principles consistent with the Secretary of the Interior’s Standards for Rehabilitation, aiming to retain historic materials, features, and spatial relationships.